by TeachThought Staff

 14. Use a case

-Another painfully obvious one, but dropping your iPad will eventually damage it, and a damaged iPad is a slow iPad.
+Another painfully obvious one, but dropping your iPad will eventually damage it, and a damaged iPad is an ugly iPad, and depending on the nature of the damage could slow it down.

 15. Start from scratch